grebnafets/cset/README.md

 # cset
 ##Small C toy projects

+export the directory path the the env CSET_SEARCH_PATH
+example: (in .bashrc)
+CSET_SEARCH_PATH=path_to_downloaded_git_repo

+The build structure is contained in the directory build.
+There you will find the root makefiles and you can build the entire project at once from there by doing make.

+All tests are found with each headerfile.
+The tests are the "main" executable within each directory under cset directory.

 ---

 Node that these toy projects can depend on each other, it is better to think of this project as a whole.